BAC/Dassault AFVG: Design specifications

 On 13 July 1965, the specification for the AFVG feasibility study was issued; according to Wood, the specification greatly resembled that which had been earlier issued for the cancelled TSR-2.
 The AFVG was to have a maximum speed of 800 knots at sea level and Mach 2.5 at altitude.
-It was required to possess a minimum combat radius of 500 nautical miles, a ferry range of 3,500 nautical miles, and the nose-mounted airborne interception radar was to have a minimum range of 60 nautical miles.
-Armanment was to include a pair of 30 mm cannons and a 2,500 lb tactical nuclear bomb.
+It was required to possess a minimum combat radius of 500 nautical miles, a ferry range of 3,500 nautical miles, and the nose-mounted aircraft interception radar was to have a minimum range of 60 nautical miles.
+Armament was to include a pair of 30 mm cannons and a 2,500 lb tactical nuclear bomb.
 However, the specification would be repeatedly re-drafted, the issuing of a definitive specification by Whitehall was delayed until April 1966.

 Wood observed that the requirements of the specification were of a multi-role nature, akin to the Hawker Siddeley P.1154 and variable geometry General Dynamics F-111K.
 In RAF service, the AFVG had originally been intended to serve as a fighter, replacing the English Electric Lightning in the interceptor mission.
 However, following the decision to procure the American-built McDonnell Douglas F-4 Phantom II instead, the AFVG's expected role was changed in 1966 to supplementing the F-111K strike aircraft in replacing the English Electric Canberra and the V bomber force.

 The AFVG was to be powered by a pair of SNECMA/Bristol Siddeley M45G turbofans, which were to be fed by Mirage-style half-shock cone inlets.
 The engine development programme contract was to be issued by the French government to a SNECMA/Bristol Siddeley joint venture company registered in France.